jdonaldson/uw-mlearn410/docs/module1/Trees.md

 ```
-Error in library(p, character.only = TRUE) :
+Error in plot(m) : object 'm' not found
-  there is no package called 'ggdendro'
 ```